Manpreetkour95/Moldelling-all-supervised-ML-algorithms-together-/README.md

 # Moldelling-all-supervised-ML-algorithms-together-
 The dataset presented in this case is of Semiconductor manufacturing process.
-It represents a selection of such features where each example represents a single production entity with associated measured features and the labels represent a simple pass/fail yield for in house line testing.
+It represents a selection of such features where each example represents a single production entity withassociated measured features and the labels represent a simple pass/fail yield for in house line testing.

 Using for all ML models has been applied to the data.
-A glimpse of code is given below- models = [] models.append(('LR', LogisticRegression())) models.append(('XGB', XGBClassifier(random_state=1, eval_metric='mlogloss')))
+A glimpse of code is given below-

+models = []

+models.append(('LR', LogisticRegression()))
+models.append(('XGB', XGBClassifier(random_state=1, eval_metric='mlogloss')))
 models.append(('KNN', KNeighborsClassifier(5)))